openic-org/home/docs/iris-128/iris-128s/adapter_iris128s.md

 # Adapter

-The adapter consists of a 36-pin Omnetics connector, a 12-pin Omnetics connecotr, a 16-pin Omnetics connector, a power management unit (PMU) block, a microcontroller unit (MCU), and a programmer connector.
+The adapter consists of a 36-pin Omnetics connector, a 12-pin Omnetics connector, a 16-pin Omnetics connector, a power management unit (PMU) block, a microcontroller unit (MCU), and a programmer connector.
 This system is shown in the figure below.

 ``` mermaid